gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **image\_nature**: `any`

-- The nature of the product's images
+- The nature of the product's images.

 ***